jashandeep-sohi/pyds/docs/userguide.rst

 Values
 ------
-An attribute assignment statement (i.e. an :class:`Attribute` object) supports various types of values.
+An attribute assignment statement (i.e. an :class:`Attribute` object) can contain the following types of values.

 .. rubric:: Numeric

+A numeric value is represented by an :class:`Integer`, a :class:`BasedInteger`, or a :class:`Real` object.

 .. rubric:: Temporal